mianlabib/ImageCompressor/README.md

 ## 📧 Contact

-If you have any questions or feedback, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or feedback, feel free to reach out at [mianlabib786@gmail.com](mailto:mianlabib786@gmail.com).

----

-Feel free to customize this `README.md` file as needed for your project!